worldbank/wb-reproducible-research-repository/guidance/Excel_Guidelines.md

 -   Always start with the raw data in its unaltered form.
 -   Place raw data in the initial sheets of your workbook  (e.g., Sheet 1).
 Never overwrite the cells  that contain the raw data.
 -   Document the source data, and ensure that the data in the sheet matches the source data.
 	- Document any modifications from the source, for example, if only a subset of variables or observations are included).
-Subsequent sheets can display processed or cleaned data where transformations and calculations have been applied using Excel’s formulae and functions.
+Subsequent sheets can display processed or cleaned data where transformations and calculations have been applied using Excel's formulae and functions.

 2\.  **Organize Sheets Logically:**

--   Include a  “README” sheet at the beginning of the workbook with a directory of contents.
+-   Include a  "README" sheet at the beginning of the workbook with a directory of contents.
 -   Organize workbooks and sheets following the logical flow of the exhibits or analysis.
 If the output from one sheet feeds into another or informs subsequent analyses, arrange them sequentially.
 -   If multiple exhibits share the same input data, consolidate them into one workbook with separate sheets for clarity and better data management.
--   Label each sheet clearly based on its content  (e.g.,  “raw”,  “processed”,  “table1”,  “fig1a”).
+-   Label each sheet clearly based on its content  (e.g.,  "raw",  "processed",  "table1",  "fig1a").
 -   Use consistent color-coded tabs to help differentiate between data types.

 3\.  **Optimize Data Management and References:**